Strategy Validation

 Cause:

 You tried to connect incompatible data types.
-For example, connecting a Feature node (NUMERIC) directly to buy_signal (requires BOOLEAN).
+For example, connecting a Data Source column (NUMERIC) directly to an Action node trigger (requires BOOLEAN).

 How to Fix: